PSBlue/Blue/CONTRIBUTING.md

 Blue consists of a common set of functions for authentication and keeping track of the current subscription.
 There is also a common model for interacting with ARM's rest api, which should generally be used.
 This model allows each function to simply specify the url to call, the method to use (get/put/post/delete) and optionally the expected type or array of types to return.
-Use the *-ArmResourceGroup functions to get aquainted with how these work
+Use the *-ArmResourceGroup functions to get aquainted with how these work.

+There's also a builtin function for waiting for long-running arm operations.
+Refer to the function `Stop-ArmVirtualMachine` to get an example of how that works.

 ### Function naming
 For functions that are being exported use <Verb>-Arm<Name>, for example Get-ArmResourceGroup